fw4spl-org/fw4spl-doc/FAQ/FAQ-ApplicationCreation.rst

     bundleParam(appXml PARAM_LIST config PARAM_VALUES tutoDataServiceBasicConfig)

-It defines the main configuration to launch by the application (see :ref:`Properties.cmake`).
+It defines the main configuration to be launched by the application (see :ref:`Properties.cmake`).

 The main configuration should be written in the ``plugin.xml`` file in a ``<extension implements="::fwServices::registry::AppConfig">`` tag (see :ref:`tuto01`).